 We should all seek to think about ideas and take actions that are easily defensible.
 To do so, consider how you would explain this to an individual in the future.
 Whether that means you, friend, mentor, coach, or spouse, they all represent someone who would require you to externalize your decision and priorities.

-An example of this: explaining why you decided to not attend the gym like your goal indicated.
+An example of this: explaining why you decided to not attend the gym unlike your goal:

 1. Because you had a serious injury and need time to heal